MeteoSwiss/fdb-tools/README.md

     ```
     export FDB5_CONFIG='{'type':'local','engine':'toc','schema':'$SETUP_FOLDER/fdb-schema','spaces':[{'handler':'Default','roots':[{'path':'$FDB_ROOT'}]}]}'
     ```
+    The crucial information here is the schema location and the fdb root directorys (in 'roots').

 - `ECCODES_DEFINITION_PATH` needs to be set for reading COSMO data.
 Use the revise_mars_model branch of eccodes_cosmo_definitions.